 The A.M.
 Hills Residential Complex officially opened in January 2011 and houses 288 students in four and eight person suites.
 In addition to student housing rooms, students have common lobbies, study areas, and a common kitchen.
-This LEED certified facility also includes new classrooms, complete with smart boards, and the Bud Robinson Conference Room, which can hold 300 people for meetings and dinners
+This LEED certified facility also includes new classrooms, complete with smart boards, and the Bud Robinson Conference Room, which can hold 300 people for meetings and dinners.

-The Beverly L. and Robert L. Parker Fine Arts Center renovated in 1989, houses a number of teaching studios for the School of Music, several large classrooms, rehearsal rooms for various vocal and instrumental ensembles, and practice rooms available for student use.
+The Beverly L. and Robert L. Parker Fine Arts Center, renovated in 1989, houses a number of teaching studios for the School of Music, several large classrooms, rehearsal rooms for various vocal and instrumental ensembles, and practice rooms available for student use.
 Also, a commercial quality recording studio featuring two control rooms, six isolation rooms, and a MIDI production room.
-The Department of Art & Design houses the Computer Lab, the Design & Fine Art Studios, and the Nila Murrow Gallery where design and fine art work is showcased throughout the school year.
+The Department of Art & Design houses classrooms and a Computer Lab for the Graphic Design program, the Nila Murrow Gallery display area for student artwork, and a Makerspace.